patrl/lingtex/README.md

 ## TODO

-- Fix xcolor option clash in `ling-handout`.
 - Allow single markdown source to be compiled as both `ling-handout` and `ling-slides`.
 This should be straightforward, since `ling-handout` already uses `beamerarticle`.
-- Prettify headings in `ling-handout`.
 - Add example of `ling-sidenotes` usage.
 - Add options for users of `pdflatex`.